khuynhtroc/nguyentronghuynh.com/_posts/2016-04-30-magento-2-onestep-checkout.md

 Terms and Conditions gives more information about order when carrying out the checkout process on your store.
 The TOS popup box will be displayed without navigation and the content can be asked for reading or not depending on your setting from Magento Admin.

 <h2>Social Login integration</h2>
-<a href="https://www.mageplaza.com/magento-2-social-login-extension/">Magento 2 Social Login</a> allows customers login/sign up simply in clicks with social accounts such as Google+, Twitter, Facebook, Linkedin, Instantgram...
+<a href="#">Magento 2 Social Login</a> allows customers login/sign up simply in clicks with social accounts such as Google+, Twitter, Facebook, Linkedin, Instantgram...

 <p><img src="https://i.imgur.com/21mMuUO.png" alt="Magento 2 one page checkout" /></p>